minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	DEAL   TEAR   MONK

-If the human guesses the letter 'E' here, the computer will notice that the word family `-E--` has two elements and the word family `----` has just one.
+If the human guesses the letter 'E' here, the computer will notice that the word family for the pattern `-E--` has two elements and the word family for the pattern `----` has just one.
 Consequently, it will pick the family containing DEAL and TEAR, revealing an E and giving the human another chance to guess.
 However, since the human has only one guess left, a much better decision would be to pick the family `----` containing MONK, causing the human to lose the game.

 There are several other places in which the algorithm does not function ideally.
 For example, suppose that after the player guesses a letter, you find that there are two word families, the family `--E-` containing 10,000 words and the family `----` containing 9,000 words.
 Which family should the computer pick?
 If the computer picks the first family, it will end up with more words, but because it revealed a letter the user will have more chances to guess the words that are left.
 On the other hand, if the computer picks the family `----`, the computer will have fewer words left but the human will have fewer guesses as well.
 More generally, picking the largest word family is not necessarily the best way to cause the human to lose.
 Often, picking a smaller family will be better.